Bed Bug Attorney Servicing Maryland

 The Maryland bed bug attorneys of Whitney, LLP have many years of experience handling personal injury claims against hotels, landlords, and other parties responsible for bed bug infestations.
 If you were bitten by bed bugs at your home or apartment in Maryland, or while you were visiting a hotel, AirBnB, or bed-and-breakfast, we can help you fight for compensation.
 You may be entitled to compensation for your medical bills, your pain and suffering, and costs related to property damage and replacement.
-To learn more in a free and confidential legal consultation, contact Whitney, LLP online, or call our law offices at (410) 583-8000 to speak with an attorney.
+To learn more in a free and confidential legal consultation, contact Whitney, LLP online, or call our law offices at (410) 324-3039 to speak with an attorney.
+The Whitney law firm has recovered over $10 million for our clients in bed bug cases.
+Here is what our clients have to say about us.
+Attorney’s fees and case expenses are paid from only from compensation we recover for you.

 Important Information About Bed Bugs